 As a Stipendium Hungaricum student, you have many opportunities to learn Hungarian both face-to-face and online.
-To help you get the most out of your Hungarian stay, every scholarship holder at bachelor's and master's level (except those who learn in a Hungarian programme) will study Hungarian as a foreign language for two semesters.
+To help you get the most out of your Hungarian stay, every scholarship holder participating in full-time bachelor's, master's and one-tier master's programmes (except those who learn in a Hungarian language programme) will study Hungarian as a foreign language for two semesters.
 The courses are offered by the host universities with an exam at the end.
 Bear in mind, that if you do not attend the language course and do not pass the exam, you will lose all or part of your monthly stipend.